theseanything/civilservicelgbt.github.io/_posts/2020-02-17-leaders-of-networks-forum-readout.md

 author: James Jefferson
 preview: false
 published: true
-title: "What happened at latest Leaders of Networks Forum"
+title: "What happened at our latest Leaders of Networks Forum"
 permalink: 2020/02/17/leaders-of-networks-forum-readout
 date: 2020-02-04
 excerpt: We recently held our Leaders of Networks Forum.
 This is what happened.